When you are in denial that the seasons are changing, enjoy a little taste of summer with Grilled Chicken Corn Chowder.

 Go your own way

-You decide what type of chicken you want in the chowder.
+You decide what type of chicken you want in the soup.
 I think the grilled flavor adds a little dimension to the chowder

 If you prefer rotisserie chicken or a spicier roasted flavor, go for it.
 If time is not an issue and you don't have to buy grocery store chicken, you can always roast your own.
 It is all up to you.